The security platform for AI agent work.

 Does Oktsec need inbound access to our environments?

 No. Oktsec Control publishes signed policy.
 The environment initiates the pull, verifies it and applies it inside your environment.
-The same signed artifacts can also move through controlled, air-gapped handoff.
+The same signed artifacts can also move through controlled offline handoff.

 Where do policy and evidence live?